The Art of the Brand-Led Launch

 Launches have a way of shaking things up.
 Sometimes it’s clarifying how a new product fits with the old.
 Sometimes it’s whether you look the part you’re now saying you play.
 A GTM strategy isn’t in a vacuum—it’s one of those times when everything gets a fresh set of eyes.
 If there are loose ends in product or brand architecture, or anything seems disjointed, all will be revealed.
 Thorough polish is what allows you to launch boldly, knowing you have eliminated any suck.

-At Brasada Ranch, launching the new Cascade Bungalows luxury product could have been just a campaign to drive bookings, but instead became the impetus to answer myriad questions about the positioning of their long standing range of options.
+At Brasada Ranch, launching the new Cascade Bungalows luxury product could have been just a campaign to drive bookings, but instead became the impetus to answer myriad questions about the positioning of their long-standing range of options.

 6. Always Be Launching

-During this process, you will begin to think of a launch date as an end–it becomes all-consuming.
+During this process, you will begin to think of a launch date as an end.
 This may seem to contradict the “one shot” mentality, but a launch is just the beginning of a GTM strategy that will evolve through results and feedback.
 For instance, outward-facing digital marketing becomes a great mechanism for improving elements of messaging and delivery.
 You may only launch a full GTM vision every few years, but you should be doing versions constantly based on testing and listening.

 Our agency's experience with iconic Canyon Ranch, for instance, was a transformative re-launch followed by a series of initiatives to affirm the company’s new GTM strategy as a wellness lifestyle brand, with new ways of bundling service experiences, new messaging and visuals, and new ways of interacting online layered in over time.